 Make in India Impact on Construction Sector

-The real estate sector of the country is the second largest sector.
-The employment statistics in this sector is more than 35 Millions.
+The real estate sector of the country is the second-largest sector.
+The employment statistics in this sector is more than 35 million.
 The approximate share of this sector in the GDP was 62%-63% in 2009-10 and the government intends to increase this contribution up to 70%-75% by 2030.

 According to the 2011 Census, approximately 377 Million populations is currently residing in the urban sector of the country, while the campaign aims at increasing this number up to 590 Million by 2030.

 The growth of this sector was consistent and the sector grew about 30% in 2005-08.
 But, the global financial crisis in 2008 affected the growth rate of the construction sector very badly.
 If you believe the stats, then this sector alone is worth USD 78.5 Billion and the government is planning to increase the worth up to USD 140 Billion by 2017.

 The campaign also focuses on bringing worldwide investment for this sector, which eventually will lead to better housing facilities for the people of India.
 One of the major reasons for such a wide investment in this sector can be that the real estate sector is going to be responsible for providing better infrastructure for the companies that will invest in the manufacturing sector.

 The government has promised almost 1 Trillions of investment till 2017.
 The private sectors will be funding 40% of the amount.
 45% of the investment will be used in the construction activities and 20% will be invested to make the sector more advanced.

 India is one of those countries that have an acute shortage of the residential houses.
 According to a survey done in 2012, the rural areas of the country lack 47.4 million units of housing.
 Moreover, the present urban infrastructure is not worthy enough to cater the demands of the people residing in the urban areas.
 Therefore, India is in a dire need for regenerating existing cities and creating new smart cities.